Suke2004/self-driving-vehicle/README.md

 2. Open the `.ino` file for the module you want in the Arduino IDE.

 3. Select the correct board:
-   - Arduino Uno/Nano → for lane follower and obstacle avoider
+   - Arduino Uno → for lane follower and obstacle avoider
    - NodeMCU 1.0 (ESP-12E) → for WiFi bot

 4. Set your COM port, hit **Upload**.